 The balance sheet vs. the income statement

-The auditor's primary concern is whether opening balance sheet items are materially misstated — because those misstatements flow directly into the current-period financial statements.
+An important practical distinction: opening balance sheet items (assets, liabilities, equity) need direct evidence.
+They carry forward indefinitely if incorrect.
+Opening income statement items are less problematic because the prior-period income statement is already closed and the balances have been absorbed into retained earnings.
+The auditor’s primary concern is whether opening balance sheet items are materially misstated, because those misstatements flow directly into the current-period financial statements.
 For example, if opening inventory is overstated by €100,000, the current-period cost of sales is understated by €100,000 (inflating current-period profit).
-This is why inventory and receivables at the opening date typically receive the most attention.
+In our experience, inventory and receivables at the opening date attract the most reviewer attention.

 ISA 510.6(c) requires the auditor to evaluate whether accounting policies reflected in the opening balances are consistent with those applied in the current period, and whether any changes have been appropriately accounted for and disclosed under the applicable financial reporting framework.